Pay just $7.50 for postage

-One other note about this cake: you do not have to bake it in a bundt pan.
-It’s actually delicious baked in layers, and even makes an impressive birthday cake!
+BUT you do not have to bake it in a bundt pan.
+It’s actually also delicious baked in layers, and even makes an impressive birthday cake!

 A few years ago I actually make it just that way for fellow celiac Elisabeth Hasselbeck’s birthday.

 To transform it into a special birthday cake, I doubled the recipe and made 3 layers, the remainder of the batter going toward extra cupcakes which I left at FOX and Friends for the other anchors and crew.
 I always make this cake with Green’s Dubbel Dark Ale and it always receives wows (today’s was no exception!).
 Click here to watch the video of the cake surprise on Fox and Friends!

 Watch the video below to see HOW-TO make this incredibly easy, most delicious of all cakes!

 If you really want to try the real deal though, ask your favorite local store to carry naturally gluten free beer for you!Print

 (*Note- you will need a large saucepan for this recipe, not a mixer and mixing bowl!)

 Preheat oven to 350 F (static) or 325°F (convection).

 Prepare a 9-inch springform tube or bundt pan or two 8-inch rounds by buttering and dusting lightly with gfJules™ All Purpose Gluten Free Flour.